Sound Suggestions

-Sound Suggestions is an album by the American jazz saxophonist George Adams recorded in 1979 and released on the ECM label.
+Sound Suggestions is an album by American jazz saxophonist George Adams, recorded in May 1979 and released on ECM later that same year.
+The sextet features trumpeter Kenny Wheeler, saxophonist Heinz Sauer, and rhythm section Richard Beirach, Dave Holland and Jack DeJohnette.

-Reception
+Critical reception

+The Globe and Mail noted that Adams "has a strong funky streak, here expressed in the jumping 'Imani's Dance' and the blues (which Adams sings) 'Got Something Good for You'."

-The AllMusic review by Scott Yanow awarded the album 4 stars, stating: "The playing is advanced but not as fiery as most of Adams' later sets".
+The AllMusic review by Scott Yanow stated: "The playing is advanced but not as fiery as most of Adams' later sets".
 The Penguin Guide to Jazz awarded the album 2½ stars, stating: "this was an uneasy collaboration, not really Adams's own session".